andrepuschmann/OSPECORR/README.md

 Cognitive Radios are often built on top of a so called __Software Defined Radio (SDR)__ that enables the flexible reconfiguration and adaption of the radio during runtime.
-Moreover, a typical CR design comprises other components including a __Cognitive Resource Manager (CRM)__ or an __Radio Environment Database (REM)__ that allows to store certain information gathered through spectrum sensing.
-Naturally, t he components of the radio are required to exchange information among each other and this is where OSPECORR comes into play.
+Moreover, a typical CR design comprises other components including a __Cognitive Resource Manager (CRM)__ or an __Radio Environment Database (REM)__ that allows to store certain information gathered for instance through spectrum sensing.
+Naturally, the components of the radio are required to exchange information among each other and this is where OSPECORR comes into play.

 Rather than implementing the entire radio inside a single application, OSPECORR allows to split the functionality among different components that communicate with each other over a middleware called SCL.
+SCL allows to describe the structure of the messages using Google's Protocol Buffers, all definitions can be find in the __message-defs__ path.
+Those messages are then sent through ZeroMQ sockets.
+All components and their links are defined inside a YAML configuration file stored in __config__ path.

 ### Project structure: